nazodane/gtk_stable_diffusion/README.md

 Requirements
 ============
-* Ubuntu 22.04 or later
+* Linux
 * Python 3.10 or later
 * CUDA 11.7 or later
+* DRAM 16GB or higher
-* higher VRAM and DRAM
+* RTX 3060 12GB or higher (the VRAM usage is over 8GB currently!)

 Recommendations
 ===============
-* RTX 3060 12GB or higher
+* Ubuntu 22.04 or later
-* DRAM 32GB
+* DRAM 32GB or higher
+* NVMe SSD
-* Faster non-restricted internet connection
+* Faster non-restricted internet connections

 License
 =======